teltek/PumukitLmsBundle/README.md

 # PumukitLmsBundle

-Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT2 Video Platform](https://github.com/campusdomar/PuMuKIT2/blob/2.3.x/README.md).
+Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT Video Platform](https://github.com/campusdomar/PuMuKIT/blob/2.3.x/README.md).

 The goal of this bundle is to merge the common APIs between the [Moodle bundle](https://github.com/teltek/PuMuKIT2-moodle-bundle) and the [OpenEDX bundle](https://github.com/teltek/PuMuKIT2-open-edx-bundle) into single generic bundle.